aadorian/devfolio/README.md

 ## **Motivation**

 >Discord is the frequent communication platform between developers.
 Polkadot uses this platform in the ecosystem.
-This bot aims to have a first approach tinteraction with the Polkadot blockchain; creating an account, consulting its balance and obtaining relevant information.
+This bot aims to have a first approach interaction with the Polkadot blockchain; creating an account, consulting its balance and obtaining relevant information.